cdrage/composefiles/README.md

   - POWERADMIN_NS2

-## CouchPotato
+## Plex (Sonarr + Radarr + Transmission + Plex)

 Disclaimer: I'm not responsible for whatever you do with these Docker images.
 Use at your own risk.

-This is a docker-compose file of couchpotato, transmission as well as plex.
+This is a docker-compose file of plex, sonarr, radarr and transmission.

 #### Configuration